 Villagers enjoy events on the green such as the annual Hog Roast and Carols by the Christmas tree which is erected every year.
 There is a beacon that is lit on special occasions, and the green also has flower tubs, an information board for the Village History Trail, two benches and a picnic bench for passing cyclists and other visitors.

-Policy EL9 Retain and protect open spaces and designate Local Green Spaces
+Policy EL9 Local Green Spaces